tenpages/tenpages.github.io/about/index.md

 ### Conference papers

 3. **Shuo Liu**, Nirupam Gupta, and Nitin H Vaidya.
 Approximate Byzantine fault-tolerance in distributed optimization.
-In *Proceedings of the 39th Symposium on Principles of Distributed Computing*.
-2021. (to appear)
+In *Proceedings of the 39th Symposium on Principles of Distributed Computing*, 2021. (to appear)
 2. Nirupam Gupta, **Shuo Liu**, and Nitin H Vaidya.
 Byzantine fault-tolerant distributed machine learning with norm-based comparative gradient elimination.
-In *2021 51th Annual IEEE/IFIP International Conference on Dependable Systems and Networks Workshops (DSN-W)*.
-IEEE, 2021. (to appear)
+In *2021 51th Annual IEEE/IFIP International Conference on Dependable Systems and Networks Workshops (DSN-W)*, IEEE, 2021. (to appear)
 1. **Shuo Liu**, Lisa Singh, and Kevin Tian.
 Information exposure from relational background knowledge on social media.
 In *2020 IEEE International Conference on Data Science and Advanced Analytics (DSAA)*, pages 282–291, 2020, doi: [10.1109/DSAA49011.2020.00041](https://doi.org/10.1109/DSAA49011.2020.00041).

 ### Preprints